hartzogw/AskRowdy-Jekyll/_posts/transfer-students/2022-5-3-how-transfer-courses.md

 ---
 title: "How can I transfer the courses?"
-subtitle: "Subsection"
+subtitle: "FAQ"
 categories:
     - transfer-students
-    - enrollment
+    - new
     - prospective
-    - new
+    - enrollment
 ---
 For successful transfer of credit, pls email me (rmitra@semo.edu) your official transcript.